Data protection in Belgium: overview

 Form and content of consent

 The data subject's consent must be freely given (that is, the data subject must have a free choice and must be able to withdraw his consent).
-This requirement is particularly relevant in cases where the data subject is subordinate to the data controller (such as typically an employer's employees), and where it may therefore be questionable whether consent can be freely given.
+This requirement is particularly relevant in cases where the data subject is subordinate to the data controller (such as in a typical employer-employee relationship) and where it may therefore be questionable whether consent can be freely given.
 In addition, the data subject's consent must be specific and informed (Article 1 §8, DPL).

 In general, there is no particular form in which consent must be given, and online consent that complies with the aforementioned requirements suffices.
 However, for certain forms of consent (for example, a person's consent for the processing of his sensitive or health-related data (see Question 11), the DPL requires that this consent is recorded in writing (Article 6 §2 (a), DPL).